AliceSantilli/nnUNet/readme.md

 # Automated Full Body Tumor Segmentation in PET/CT for Neuroendocrine cancer using nnU-Net!

-#### Update May 1 2023: The upload of the models described below is awaiting the results of a journal submission that is currently in the review process.
+#### Update June 2023: The models described below can now be found on the zenodo page : https://zenodo.org/record/7843469

 In this repository we share models trained on a large annotated dataset of PET DOTATATE images using the nnU-Net V1 pipeline.
 This version of the pipeline can be found [here](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).
 Given the modularity of the nnU-net framework, we make these models public with the hopes of allowing other, institutions to benefit from our pre-training and to improve upon and verify the generalizability of the models.